COVID-19 pandemic in Palestine: Vaccination rollout

 As of 13 August 2021, about a quarter of Palestinians have been vaccinated, and the number is expected to rise further in coming weeks as new shipments arrive from a deal with Pfizer to purchase 4 million doses.
 By 29 August 2021, the World Health Organization reported that the Palestinians had received 2.8 million doses with the authorities in the West Bank and Gaza in the process of receiving or negotiating deals to obtain an additional 4.6 million doses.
 Palestinian officials estimated that more than 1.2 million doses had been administered.
-Al Jazeera and The New York Times also reported vaccine hesitancy within the West Bank and Gaza.
+Al Jazeera and The New York Times also reported on vaccine hesitancy within the West Bank and Gaza.
 By 29 August 37% of eligible West Bank residents and 18% of Gaza residents had received at least one vaccine dose.

 By 1 September 2021, Reuters reported that the Palestinian Territories had administered 1,340,889 COVID-19 vaccine doses and estimated that 14.9% of the population had received both vaccines.

 Outbreaks

 Bethlehem

 The city of Bethlehem became the first to experience an outbreak with confirmed cases in early March.
-The City of Bethlehem was locked down on 7 March as 16 cases of infection were found in the West Bank, including nine cases in Bethlehem.
+Bethlehem was locked down on 7 March as 16 cases of infection were found in the West Bank, including nine cases in Bethlehem.